2026 updates you should know about

 |---|---|---|

-The difference between Alberta and Toronto is over C$16,000 — on the same property value.
+The spread between Alberta and Toronto is roughly C$16,000 — same sticker price, very different levy.

 Calculate your costs